monodot/knowledge-base/_articles/activemq-artemis.md

 - On Kubernetes: Using a liveness probe and restarting the broker Pod
   - There is no Master/Slave topology on Kubernetes, so no need for a shared file system (because only one Pod will access the Journal at once).
   - High availability is achieved by starting a replacement Pod when a broker fails.
 Broker failure is detected by a liveness probe in Kubernetes.
-  - Downtime = time for liveness probe to detect failure + time to restart the Pod + time to load the journal
+  - Total downtime = time for liveness probe to detect failure + time to restart the Pod + time for the new Pod to load the journal

 For **disaster recovery** (e.g. complete failure of a data centre):

-- Mirroring.
+- [Mirroring][mirroring].
   - Mirroring copies messages **asynchronously** to the broker on the recovery site (e.g. in another data centre).
   - **Async** mirroring means that some messages may be duplicated or lost entirely.
-  - Clients will not automatically fail over to the DR broker.
+  - Clients will not automatically fail over to the <abbr title="Disaster Recovery">DR</abbr> broker, so you will need to manually re-point them to the new broker.
-  - Downtime = manual effort required to start new broker and re-point clients to the new broker (minutes/hours?) + time to read the journal files
+  - Total downtime = manual effort required to start the  broker and re-point clients to the new broker (minutes/hours?) + time to read the journal files

 ## Configuration